What you need to know about the Georgia Senate runoff elections

 Perdue’s stock trades

 This spring, the Justice Department looked at whether Loeffler illegally traded stock to profit off a classified coronavirus briefing.
 Investigators dropped the case.
-Now that the national political reporting apparatus is focused on Georgia there has been new reporting that Perdue, too, was in the Justice Department’s crosshairs for stock trades that paid off handsomely at the start of the pandemic, and there has been a steady drip of other news about his stock trades.
+Now that the national political reporting apparatus is focused on Georgia, there has been new reporting that Perdue, too, was also under Justice Department investigation for stock trades that paid off handsomely at the start of the pandemic, and there has been a steady drip of other news about his stock trades.
+That inquiry has closed, and Perdue has denied wrongdoing.
 Democrats have, of course, hammered both Republicans as corrupt.

 Loeffler’s photo with a KKK leader